sindresorhus/word-list/readme.md

 Used by [`word-stream`](https://github.com/sindresorhus/word-stream) and [`random-word`](https://github.com/sindresorhus/random-word).

 One-letter words are not included.
-Bad words are also mostly filtered out.
+Many common bad words are also filtered out.

 ## Install